syncfusion-content/wpf-docs/wpf/PropertyGrid/Sorting.md

 ## Sorting the Properties

 Properties in the [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) are sorted by using the `SortDirection` property.
-They sorted based only on the name of the property, not on the display name of the property.
-If the properties are in the grouped state, then the groups are sorted based on the group name either `Ascending` or `Descending` order.
+They sorted based only on the name of the property, not by the display name of the property.
+If the properties are in the grouped view, then the groups are sorted based on the group name either `Ascending` or `Descending` order.

 {% tabs %}
 {% highlight C# %}